microsoft/aici/README.md

 [LMFE](https://github.com/noamgat/lm-format-enforcer),
 etc.
 can also run on top of AICI (either with custom controllers or utilizing PyCtrl or JsCtrl).

-> [!IMPORTANT]
-> In other words, AICI is a way to run Guidance et al. in a possibly multi-tenant cloud deployment.

 ```mermaid
 graph TD